Intrinsic Mirror Symmetry: The construction and its variants

 Here, in fact we will define $N^A_{p_1p_2r} \in \QQ$, so that the construction yields schemes defined over $\QQ$.

 The notion of \emph{contact order} specified by a tangent vector to a cone of $\Sigma(X)$ is reviewed in \S\ref{sec:contact orders}.
-Contact orders are a way of imposing tangency conditions on stable or punctured log curves.
+Contact orders are a way of imposing tangency conditions on stable or punctured curves.
 For example, in the situation of Example~\ref{snccaseexample2}, if $p\in \Div_D(X)^*$ is tangent to a cone of $\Sigma(X)$, then we interpret $p$ as a possible tangency condition for a punctured stable map $f:(C,x)\rightarrow X$ at $x$, demanding that $f$ make contact with the divisor $D_i$ at $x$ to order $\langle D_i, p\rangle$.

 In Definition~\ref{def:Nbeta}, we will define $N^A_{p_1p_2r}$ as a punctured Gromov-Witten invariant, as introduced in \cite{ACGS18}.
-Roughly put, this is defined as the number of genus zero three-pointed punctured maps with marked points $x_1,x_2,x_{\out}$ with contact orders $p_1,p_2$ and $-r$ respectively with a certain point constraint at $x_{\out}$.
+Roughly put, this is defined as the number of genus zero three-pointed punctured maps representing the curve class $A$, with marked points $x_1,x_2,x_{\out}$ having contact orders $p_1,p_2$ and $-r$ respectively and with a certain point constraint at $x_{\out}$.

 The point with contact order $-r$, being of negative contact order provided $r\not=0$, is made sense of using the notion of a punctured point in \cite{ACGS18}, reviewed in \S\ref{sec:punctured log curves}.
 We further impose a point constraint at $x_{\out}$.
 This is done as follows.
 First, any $r\in \Sigma(X)(\ZZ)$ determines a (locally closed) stratum $Z_r^{\circ}\subset X$.
 Indeed, let $\sigma\in\Sigma(X)$ be the smallest cone containing $r$.
-Then $\sigma$ corresponds to a stratum $Z_r^{\circ}$, whose closure we denote by $Z_r$.
+Then $\sigma$ corresponds to a locally closed stratum $Z_r^{\circ}$, whose closure we denote by $Z_r$.
+The open subset $Z_r^{\circ}\subset Z_r$ is the complement of the union of lower dimensional strata contained in $Z_r$.
 Second, choose a point $z\in Z_r^{\circ}$.
 At a schematic level, we only count punctured maps which map $x_{\out}$ to $z$.
 However, this constraint is imposed logarithmically, and to explain this properly requires more development.
 Thus we defer this definition to \S\ref{sec:invariant construction}.
 We summarize the discussion there by stating that we define a moduli space $\scrM(X,\beta,z)$ associated to the choice of data $A, p_1,p_2,r$ and $z$ whose virtual dimension is $c_1(\Theta_{X/\kk})\cdot A$.
 We then define

 \end{construction}